 Amendments to these Bylaws (“Bylaws Amendment(s)”) may be adopted by the following methods:

-Amendments Proposed by the Board: At any regular Board Meeting, the Board may propose Bylaws Amendment(s) by a two-thirds affirmative vote of the eligible voting Board members present.
+Amendments Proposed by the Board: At any regular Board Meeting, the Board may propose a Bylaws Amendment(s) by a two-thirds affirmative vote of the eligible voting Board members present.

-The proposed Bylaws Amendment(s) shall be sent within five (5) business days of the regular Board Meeting to all members of The Society eligible to vote for a twenty-eight- (28) day comment period.
+The proposed Bylaws Amendment(s) shall be sent within five (5) business days of the regular Board Meeting to all members of The Society eligible to vote for a twenty-one- (21) day comment period.
 Comments about proposed Bylaws Amendment(s) must be made in writing to any Executive Officer of the Board and/or to the Executive Director and documented for consideration prior to the next regular Board Meeting.